Next Election: November 8

 So in primary elections, unless the party chooses to allow others outside the party to participate in its primary election, only registered voters of a political party may vote to select their party’s nominees.
 In other words, at primary elections, registered Republicans may vote only for Republican candidates, and registered Democrats may vote only for Democratic candidates.
 Persons who are registered as “unaffiliated” (meaning not affiliated with any political party) may not vote for partisan candidates in primary elections unless the party decides to allow them.
 Independent candidates appear on the ballot only at the general election.

 Since Idaho has never required party registration prior to July 1, 2011, there are approximately 742,000 registered voters who are not affiliated with any political party.
-Electors can designate their party affiliation with the Democratic, Republican, Constitution or Libertarian Party or select no party affiliation (Unaffiliated) in any of the following ways:
+Electors can designate their party affiliation with the Democratic, Republican, Constitution or Libertarian Party or select no party affiliation (Unaffiliated) by:

-• Fill out a Party Affiliation Declaration form
+• Filling out a Party Affiliation Declaration form

-• Declare a party at the polls at the 2012 Primary Election
+• Declaring a party at the polls at the next Primary Election

-• Anyone who has not declared a party affiliation by the 2012 Primary Election will be registered as an unaffiliated voter
+Anyone who has not declared a party affiliation before a Primary Election will be registered as an unaffiliated voter.

 Party registration requirements have no effect on general election procedures.
 At general elections, all voters receive exactly the same ballot and may vote for any candidate whose name appears on it, without regard to the political affiliation of the candidate or the voter.